 How to develop buyer personas for manufacturing

-1. Change Drivers: What causes buyers to invest in solutions like yours and what is different about buyers who are satisfied with the status quo?
+1. Change Drivers: What causes buyers to invest in solutions like yours, and what is different about buyers who are satisfied with the status quo?

 2. Success Factors: What operational or personal results does your buyer persona expect to achieve by purchasing this solution?

-3. Perceived Barriers: What concerns cause your buyer to believe that your solution or company is not their best option?
+3. Perceived Barriers: What concerns cause your buyer to believe your solution or company is not their best option?

 4. Decision Criteria: Which aspects of the competing products, services, solutions or company does your buyer perceive as most critical, and what are their expectations for each?